ansible/dci-partner-ansible/docs/creating_tests.md

 If you haven't done so already, open up [our example playbook](/playbook.yml) to view the needed steps.
 This playbook constitutes a series of plays which represent different steps the test's life cycle: _new_, _pre-run_, _running_, _post-run_, and _success_.

 This playbook is intended to be run using the dci callback plugin which should already be configured in `/etc/ansible/ansible.cg`.
 This plugin requires that a couple of variables are set in the playbook in order to function correctly.
+These are:

 - *job_informations*: this must be set to the returned value from the `dci_job` module.
 It contains the information required to post the results back to the DCI server.
 - *dci_status*: must be set at the beginning of each play in the playbook.
 This tells the server which step the testing is currently on.

+During playbook execution, the dci callback plugin uses these two variables to send information back to the DCI control server about the current test status.

 # [WIP] Information about running tests with ansible-test